CHC81115 Graduate Diploma of Family Dispute Resolution

 The qualification requires a 50-hour work placement whether you are completing the core units or the full qualification

 Point of Different: Mediation Institute arranges work placement for students with Interact Support. interact.support and ongoing referral work with Interact Support is available once qualified.

 Recognition of Prior Learning

 You may be eligible for recognition of prior learning for this qualification.
 Please see our RPL Kit for more details.
 RPL

 NMAS Accreditation as a Mediator

 Mediation Institute is a Recognised Mediator Accreditation Body (RMAB) under the Australian National Mediator Accreditation System (NMAS).
-This course meets the threshold training, education and assessment requirements as set out in the NMAS. those requirements.
+Our Graduate Diploma of Family Dispute Resolution meets the threshold training, education and assessment requirements as set out in the National Mediator Accreditation System.